C2SM/git-course/advanced/Exercise_7.md

 Try to make a commit with a file that has trailing whitespace and observe how the `pre-commit-whitespace` hook prevents the commit.

-## Add Another Custom Hook
+## Add Another Custom Hook <a name="another"></a>

 The following repository contains a collection of useful Git Hooks: https://github.com/CompSciLauren/awesome-git-hooks

 We now want to implement another `pre-commit` in addition to the trailing whitespace test.

-For that, we first rename our existing `pre-commit` script:
+To do this, we will first rename our existing `pre-commit` script:

 ```sh
 mv .git/hooks/pre-commit .git/hooks/pre-commit-whitespace
 ```

-Now, `pre-commit` will become our master script that calls our actual hook scripts.
+Now, `pre-commit` becomes our master script that calls our actual hook scripts.

 ```sh
 touch .git/hooks/pre-commit